-Chris’ condition affects his balance and coordination which means he is unable to use his driveway unaided and struggles to negotiate the pathway to the front door in his wheelchair.
-Our aim is to make Chris' home more accessible to allow Chris to regain his independence.
+Chris’ condition, Cerebellur Ataxia, affects his balance and coordination, which meant that he was unable to use his driveway unaided and struggled to negotiate the pathway to the front door in his wheelchair.
+Our aim was to make Chris' home more accessible, thereby enabling Chris to regain his independence

-Band of Builders aims to help Chris and his family by overhauling the driveway at their home in Norwich, so he doesn't need to rely on his family and can regain his independence.
+Coordination and balance difficulties meant that Chris was unable to access his property unaided via the uneven driveway and pathway.
+Band of Builders helped Chris and his family by overhauling these external areas at their home in Norwich, so that he didn’t need to rely on his family for assistance and could therefore regain his independence.